 From the stark lack of self-promotion to the succession of chance events that led to a physical space on Deptford High Street, there’s a sense Deptford Does Art has grown entirely of its own accord.
 “Part of the fun,” they say, “is not knowing totally what’s coming.”
 Its central mission, however, remains constant.

 “I started Deptford Does Art when I was a manager of the Duke Pub on Creek Road,” said Zuzana, a Deptford resident since 2012.
 “My husband is an artist, I studied art – have an artistic background.
 I know a lot of creative people from the area so I thought, ‘Why don’t I help these people and put works on walls and then create some sort of a community of artists where they can meet one another.”
 She continues: “The whole idea was to bring people together and to not judge, so giving a space and a platform with advice and guidance for anyone who creates art.”

 Zuzana’s exhibitions weren’t confined to The Duke for long.
 As interest grew, she worked to fill the walls of other local spaces like the Brookmill Pub, Wunderlust (now closed), Deptford Cinema and the Jobcentre Pub.

-For Zuzana and Dan, who met in New Cross five years ago, this encapsulated the purpose of Deptford Does Art; harnessing the tight-knit community and showcasing the best of it.
+For Zuzana and Dan, who met in New Cross some years back, this encapsulated the purpose of Deptford Does Art; harnessing the tight-knit community and showcasing the best of it.